SamBlackLotus/gsoc-2024/GSOC-2024-Proposal.md

-"Creating a brazilian Boilerplate of a digital participation Platform" proposal for Google Summer of Code 2024.
+"Creating a brazilian boilerplate of a digital participation platform" proposal for Google Summer of Code 2024
 ================

 Table of content
 ================

 1. **Introduction**

     1.1 About the Organization

     1.2 About the Project

 2. **Abstract**

     2.1 The existing platform

     2.2 Goals - The Boilerplate

     2.3 Benefits

 3. **Proposal Timeline**

     3.1 Bonding Period

     3.2 Official Coding Period

 4. **About me**